top of page

 The first instrument I learned to play as a child was the piano.
 I adore this instrument.

-I then taught myself to play the guitar when I was 18 and I haven't put it down since.
+I taught myself to play the guitar when I was 18 and I haven't put it down since.
 I also mess around on the banjo, ukulele, mandolin, harmonica and a few other instruments.

 I like making noise.